-Why is my school property tax bill different than school tax levy increase that I voted on in May?
+Why is my school property tax bill different than the school tax levy increase that I voted on?

 However, other factors that affect property taxes, such as changes in property assessment and base proportions, are determined by the Town of Orangetown Assessor.
-To view the Assessment Calendar and the 2019 Orangetown Final Assessment Roll, go to the Town of Orangetown Assessor’s webpage.
+To view the Assessment Calendar and the Orangetown Final Assessment Roll information, go to the Town of Orangetown Assessor’s webpage.

 In addition, equalization rates are determined by New York State to ensure that owners of properties with similar full market values pay an equivalent amount of taxes.
-The 2019 equalization rates for the Town of Orangetown and the Village of Grand View-On-Hudson are 43.59%, which means that property is assessed at less than market value.
-The 2019 equalization rate for the Village of Piermont is 100%, which means property assessments in the village are roughly equal to full market value.
+The 2023 equalization rate for the Town of Orangetown and the Village of Grand View-on-Hudson is 35.63%, which means that property in the town (and village) is assessed at less than market value.
+The 2023 equalization rate for the Village of Piermont is 100%, which means property assessments in the village are roughly equal to full market value.

-The New York State Department of Tax and Finance website has detailed information about changes to the STAR program, options for households earning $250,000 or less, and how to register for STAR credit.
+The New York State Department of Tax and Finance website has detailed information about the STAR program and how to register for STAR credit.